mpfan/SYSC-3303-Elevator-Simulator/README.txt

 Run ElevatorSystem.java
 Run FloorSystem.java

-Program will end when Elevator system reaches an IDLE state (no more messages to pass)
+Program will end when all the messages from the FloorSystem have been processed by the Elevators and the Elevators remain in an IDLE state.

 TESTING INSTRUCTIONS